 Ease of repositioning – how well the mattress supports you when you’re moving into a new sleeping position.

 Firmness – used to describe the compression resistance of a mattress, and also how soft or hard the surface is when you lie on it.
+You'll often see firmness rated on a 10-point scale, with 10 being the firmest.

 Hypoallergenic – mattresses made from materials that are less likely to cause an allergic reaction.
 You’ll see this term used a lot on organic and natural mattresses.

 Motion isolation – how much movement can be felt on either side of the mattress.
 If you share with a restless sleeper, motion isolation is important so that you aren’t disturbed by your partner's movements.
-If you prefer side sleeping but find it uncomfortable on your current bed, see our guide to the best mattress for side sleepers.

 Moisture wicking – this refers to how well the materials used within the cover are able to wick away moisture, keeping the mattress fresher, drier and more breathable.
 Even then, we'd still recommend investing in a great mattress protector to keep your bed safe from sweat stains, body oils, spills and more.